aimms/documentation/dataexchange/sqldb.rst

    1, 2, 1, 5.6
    1, 2, 2, 7.8

-Columns `ver`, `SetI` and `SetJ` are the primary keys that make sure that each row in the table are unique.
-They are also foreing keys pointing to tables 'ds\_version', 'rs\_seti' and 'rs\_setj'.
-Note that in table 'MyTable' the string values of `SetI` an `SetJ` appear multiple times, while in 'rs\_seti' and 'rs\_setj' they appear only once.
-For checking integrity 'data\_mytable' only has to deal with integers, which is more efficient that with strings.
+Columns "ver", "SetI" and "SetJ" are the primary keys that make sure that each row in the table are unique.
+They are also foreign keys pointing to tables "ds\_version", "rs\_seti" and "rs\_setj".
+Note that in table "MyTable" the string values of "SetI" an "SetJ" appear multiple times, while in "rs\_seti" and "rs\_setj" they appear only once.
+For checking integrity "data\_mytable" only has to deal with integers, which is more efficient that with strings.

-When reading, first the dataset name is looked up in table 'ds\_version'.
-The corresponding "pk" value is used to select only those rows from 'data\_mytable' for which "ver" has this value.
-Then, instead of sending the integer values from column "Set" to AIMMS, the corresponing "val" values from table 'rs\_set' are send to AIMMS.
+When reading, first the dataset name is looked up in table "ds\_version".
+The corresponding "pk" value is used to select only those rows from "data\_mytable" for which "ver" has this value.
+Then, instead of sending the integer values from column "Set" to AIMMS, the corresponding "val" values from table "rs\_set" are send to AIMMS.
 So from AIMMS is still seems like we are reading from one single table while all four are involved.

 Reading and Writing
 -------------------

-Reading and writing from and to the database can be accompliced with the functions ``dex::ReadFromDataSource()`` and ``dex::WriteToDataSource()``.
+Reading and writing from and to the database can be accomplished with the functions ``dex::ReadFromDataSource()`` and ``dex::WriteToDataSource()``.
 They are similar to ``dex::ReadFromFile()`` and ``dex::WriteToFile()``, but there are two differences:

 1. The first argument of the function is not *the* file, but a so called DexConnect file.
 This is an xml configuration specifying the connection to the database.
 2. The last argument is string "version", which is the version name of the data set.
-Each call to ``dex::WriteToDataSource()`` will add this version as an entry to the 'ds\_version' table.
+Each call to ``dex::WriteToDataSource()`` will add this version as an entry to the "ds\_version" table.
 When calling ``dex::ReadFromDataSource()``, the version to read can be selected.

 Note: When the database does not exist when writing, DataExchange will first try to create the database.